NoNotNotes/Mneme/Garden/05/656a-head-injury.md

 >		- **Basilar skull fracture**: a fracture on the base of the skull.
 This manifests as *rhinorrhea* and *otorrhea* from CSF leakage, *raccoon eyes* (ecchymosis around the eye), and battle's sign (ecchymosis behind the ear).
 On a pillow, a "*halo ring*" is formed by a stain of CSF with blood in the center.
 >2. **Open**: a penetrating head injury which may be focal (isolated to one area) or diffuse (widespread).

+>[!ERROR] Monro-Kellie Doctrine
+>According to the Monro–Kellie hypothesis, the cranial vault is a closed system, and if one of the three components (brain, blood, cerebrospinal fluid) increases in volume, at least one of the other two must decrease in volume or the pressure will increase.
+>
+>Any bleeding or swelling within the skull increases the volume of contents within the skull and therefore causes increased intracranial pressure (ICP).
+If the pressure increases enough, it can cause **displacement of the brain through or against the rigid structures of the skull**.
+This causes **restriction of blood flow to the brain, decreasing oxygen delivery and waste removal**.
+Cells within the brain become anoxic and cannot metabolize properly, producing ischemia, infarction, irreversible brain damage, and eventually brain death

 The damage caused by a traumatic brain injury, i.e. it's **pathophysiology**, begins with the **primary injury**, literally the damage caused by the trauma at the moment of injury.
 The **secondary injury** is the damage produced after the initial trauma, such as rebound contusions (the brain bounces back onto the contrecoup after hitting the coup), swelling, increased ICP, hypoxia, etc.
 1. **Primary Brain Damage**: due to two main mechanisms (a) contact, e.g. an object striking the head producing fractures or contusions, and (b) change in momentum, i.e. sudden acceleration and deceleration producing shear, tensile, and compressive strains on the brain.
 These may result in **intracranial hematoma** (most common cause of death in TBI), **diffuse vascular injury**, and **injury to the cranial nerves and pituitary stalk**.